-An abscess is a painful collection of pus that builds up under the skin, in an organ or between your organs.
+An abscess is a collection of pus that builds up under the skin, in an organ or between your organs.
+It is often painful.
 If it is under the skin, it can also be called a boil.

 Causes of abscesses

 Abscesses usually develop when you have a bacterial infection that your immune system tries to contain.
-In the process of fighting the infection, pus (a mixture of bacteria and dead cells) is produced.
+In the process of fighting the infection, pus (a liquid or semi-liquid mixture of bacteria and dead cells) is produced.

 Other causes include non-bacterial infections, ingrown hairs, or a blocked gland or duct.